bbertoni/Code_Sample/Python/README.md

 python mk_plot.py random

 where random is the random number which was generated when running run_JB_vel_corr_polygon_boot.sh and was using to label the output folder which contains all of the output.
+An example of the output from this code is shown in the file JB_mangle_halo02.png.